 Web Certificate

 By default, TCAdmin uses a self-signed certificate for HTTPS, which causes your browser to show a security warning every time you visit the panel.
-This guide shows you how to replace it with a free, trusted certificate from Let's Encrypt so the warning goes away.
+This guide shows you how to replace it with a trusted certificate so the warning goes away.

 An SSL certificate encrypts the connection between your browser and the TCAdmin panel, keeping your login credentials and data safe.
 A self-signed certificate provides encryption but isn't trusted by browsers (hence the warning).
 A Let's Encrypt certificate is free, trusted by all browsers, and auto-renews.